paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 components; in the case of SWN, these are random intercepts at the state level.
 SWN estimated various models with different combinations of variables, including median household income and prevalence of travel by private transportation.
-These are sensible controls, given potential variations in behavior: people in more affluent counties may have greater opportunities to work from home, and use of private transportation reduces contact with strangers.
+These controls help to account for potential variations in behavior: people in more affluent counties may have greater opportunities to work from home, and use of private transportation reduces contact with strangers.
 Moreover, they also